ypreetirao/so-simple-theme/_posts/articles/2016-09-18-muffins-recipe.md

 > Enjoy your delicious muffins with hot-hot cup of coffee or chilled-chilled scoop of ice-cream.
-We are always here to help you please use of our comments section for starting a discussion or sharing your experience.
+We are always here to help you please use our comments section for starting a discussion or sharing your experience.

 _**Share and like in kind.**_